 Now, keep reading to learn how to create, save, use, and share object templates in ActivePresenter 8.

 First, to save a project as an object template, click ActivePresenter > Save or Save As….
 Then, select ActivePresenter Object Template (*.apobject) from the Save as type list > click Save.

 Normally, your file can be saved in the ActivePresenter Templates folder C:\Users\<user_name>\Documents\ActivePresenter Templates (for Windows) or /Users/<user_name>/Documents/ActivePresenter Templates (for macOS).
-After that, you can rename, remove, or share the template file with others as the normal way.
+After that, you can rename, remove, or share the template file with others in the normal way.

 Note: In case you save the project in other folders on your computer, the object template will not appear in the Object Templates pane.

 If you have any *.apobject file and want to import it into ActivePresenter as an object template, just copy the file and paste it into the ActivePresenter Templates folder.
 Then, click Reload to refresh the Templates folder.
 Now, the app shows this object template in the Object Templates pane.
 To see it, click the Template list.